 PC Speed Up – the Worst Type of System Booster You Could Find

-Although PC Speed Up’s full lineage hasn’t yet been delineated, SpywareRemove.com malware researchers note that all significant aspects of PC Speed Up’s attacks are similar to those of other forms of Korean scamware applications, such as VIHunter, KSecurity, VirusCure and Ddosclean.
-Like these programs, PC Speed Up offers to clean your PC of spyware and other types of debilitating infections and system problems, but PC Speed Up doesn’t have a drop of real anti-spyware functionality to back up its claims.
+Although PC Speed Up's full lineage hasn't yet been delineated, SpywareRemove.com malware researchers note that all significant aspects of PC Speed Up's attacks are similar to those of other forms of Korean scamware applications, such as VIHunter, KSecurity, VirusCure and Ddosclean.
+Like these programs, PC Speed Up offers to clean your PC of spyware and other types of debilitating infections and system problems, but PC Speed Up doesn't have a drop of real anti-spyware functionality to back up its claims.
 Because PC Speed Up is Korean, only fragments of its text are in English, and the majority of its interface can appear to be gibberish, if your system doesn't have a Korean language package installed.

 If you do have Korean language support for your computer, you'll notice that PC Speed Up has a tendency to create alerts about spyware, viruses, keyloggers and other PC threats on a regular basis.
 These alerts exist solely to allow PC Speed Up to excuse any other attacks that PC Cleaner makes on your PC and to encourage you to visit PC Speed Up's pcspeedup.co.kr site.
 SpywareRemove.com malware analysts particularly discourage the latter, since PC Cleaner may expose your PC to drive-by-download attacks that install other PC threats besides just pcspeedup.co.kr.
 Purchasing PC Speed Up will only harm your PC and should never be considered a viable solution to a PC Speed Up infection.